 All breeders and staff should have access to and be familiar with the Code of Practice for the Welfare of Dogs and all other relevant legislation.

-They should have a sound working knowledge of dog breeding and be aware of good practice and trait(s) of the breed(s) in their establishment.
+They should have a sound working knowledge of dog breeding and be aware of good practice and trait(s) of their chosen breed(s).